jpbempel/jpbempel.github.io/_posts/metaspaceleak.md

 // tracked as needed.
 ```

-In our case we are referencing with a `Methodref` the `Throwable` class, and David Holmes pointed us to the class verifier, in ClassVerifier::verify_exception_handler_table:
+In our case we are referencing with a `Methodref` the `Throwable` class, and David Holmes from Oracle pointed us to the class verifier, in [`ClassVerifier::verify_exception_handler_table`](https://github.com/openjdk/jdk/blob/cdd1a6e851bcaf4a25d4a405b8ee0b0d5b83a4a9/src/hotspot/share/classfile/verifier.cpp#L1894-L1901):

 ```
       VerificationType throwable =